 - McClure also notes that the Falcons will also receive around $11 million in cap relief after releasing CB Desmond Trufant with a post-June 1st dedication.

 - Geoff Mosher mentioned on the “Inside the Birds” podcast that the Falcons are among the interested teams in free agent OLB Vinny Curry.

-- ESPN’s Brady Henderson mentions Seahawks third-round DE Darrell Taylor has a chance to make an immediate impact given how thin Seattle’s edge-rushing rotation is.
+- ESPN’s Brady Henderson mentions Seahawks second-round DE Darrell Taylor has a chance to make an immediate impact given how thin Seattle’s edge-rushing rotation is.

 - Third-round G Damien Lewis also has an opportunity to push for a starting job, though there are no guarantees for rookies in 2020 given the circumstances.

 - Henderson adds first-round LB Jordyn Brooks could start as a rookie if Seahawks LB K.J.
 Wright doesn’t recover smoothly from offseason shoulder surgery.

 - Henderson mentions fourth-round RB DeeJay Dallas as another rookie who could contribute, as the Seahawks like his receiving and pass protection ability for a third-down role and Seattle’s top-two running backs are coming off injuries.

 - The rest of Seattle’s draft class, including DE Alton Robinson, TE Colby Parkinson, WR Freddie Swain and TE Stephen Sullivan, are likely buried on the depth chart or just looking to make the team in 2020, per Henderson.